Artagint/Regular-Expression-to-NFA-Converter/README.txt

 test_output_lf.txt

-3) Compiler/ Interpreter Version
+2) Compiler/ Interpreter Version

 Version: python 3.12.3
 -To check the version if anything run the command 'python3 --version'

-4) Compile Instructions
+3) Compile Instructions

 -Compilation isn't necessary for python, just make sure python is installed

-5) Run Instructions
+4) Run Instructions

--Download and extract the .zip file into a directory on the wsu server Linux lab machine -Open a terminal and navitage to that directory which you extracted into -Unzip the .zip file with this command: 'unzip artem.tagintsev.zip' -Run the program whith this specific outline: 'python3 main.py <filename.txt>' -Important to note that the only files the program takes are .txt, and exactly 1 file
+-Download and extract the .zip file into a directory on the wsu server Linux lab machine -Open a terminal and navitage to that directory which you extracted into -Unzip the .zip file
+-Run the program whith this specific outline: 'python3 main.py <filename.txt>' -Important to note that the only files the program takes are .txt, and exactly 1 file